 - A performance theater, video entertainment room, meditation room.

-- Cafeteria and a spacious dining hall, serving lunch every weekday.
+- Cafeteria and a spacious dining hall.

 - There is also an Apple computer lab with state-of-the-art computers, and a fully equipped TOEFL lab where students can take the official test.